 - The injury and/or damage was caused intentionally.

-There is a valid public policy rationale behind the “No Pay, No Play” laws; those who do not buy insurance should not receive noneconomic benefits from those who do purchase insurance even though the motorist with insurance is the at-fault driver.
+Indiana residents who do not buy insurance should not receive noneconomic benefits from those who do purchase insurance even though the motorist with insurance is the at-fault driver.
 In other words, if you don’t abide by the state financial responsibility laws, then you should not be able to benefit from them either.
-Indiana does cut a little bit of slack by allowing the uninsured motorist one strike during a five (5) year period before applying the law.
+Indiana does cut a little slack by allowing the uninsured motorist one strike during a five (5) year period before applying the law.

 What Does the Valid Public Policy Rationale Mean For Indiana Drivers?

 Joe, who is thirty years old, is driving his vehicle down Meridian Street in Indianapolis.
 While driving down Meridian, Joe is struck by a car driven by Bob.
 Bob was not paying attention and ran a red light at 38th street, t-boning Joe.
 Joe suffers from a broken arm, neck pain, and some minor cuts and bruises.
 After 4 months, several doctor visits, and physical therapy, Joe is pretty much back to normal.
 Bob’s insurance company makes him an offer to settle his case.
 Traditionally, Joe would be entitled to recover for his medical bills, lost wages, and pain and suffering.
 But, Joe doesn’t have insurance and two years ago he was in a fender bender and received a citation for driving without insurance.
 Because of Indiana’s new laws, Joe will not be able to recover for his noneconomic damages including pain and suffering.